 A course that is equivalent to a college Calculus I class.
 Course content covers a review of the pre-calculus topics, limits, and both differential and integral calculus.
 It can be taken in conjunction with the Trig/Pre-Calculus class.
-College credit can be taken for this course.
+College credit may also be taken for this course if the student meets specific test requirements or the prerequisite, completes a college registration form, and pays tuition to the college.